engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 * Contract bytecode have to be public

-Contract bytecode is public.
-It is saved on the Blockchain and can’t be encrypted because it must be run by every Ethereum node; Opcodes are the human readable instructions of the program.
+Contract *bytecode is public*.
+It is saved on the blockchain and can’t be encrypted because it must be run by every Ethereum node; Opcodes are the human readable instructions of the program.
 They can be easily obtained from bytecode;

 * Contract source is public or isnt it ?